pebble-dev/pebble-dev.github.io/_posts/2018-02-15-rebble-web-services.md

 Don't worry if you happen to dislike one or another of those ... the choice of which you'll use to log in will be yours!

-**For KiezelPay users**: once you switch to using a Rebble account, you will have to re-claim your apps using the email address you originally used to purchase the app.
+**For KiezelPay users**: once you switch to using a Rebble account, if you do not perform an import from your old Pebble account, you will have to re-claim your apps using the email address you originally used to purchase the app.
 This should only be necessary once, after which your apps should continue to work as they did before.
 You will _not_ have to buy them again.